DanEspin0821/SF_CHICAGO_PHILADELPHIA/README.md

+# Crime of 3 Cities Analysis

+## Prerequisites

+Installs You May Need (if not installed already)
+Run the following in terminal:

+pip install jupyter-dash

+Ensure you have all 3 data sets in the Data folder as well as the Chicago Population CSV file

-# Project Links for Data Sets
+## Project Links for Data Sets
 ## City Links
 ## San Francisco
 [San Francisco](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783)